FineiasAntonio/work-order/README.md

 Some workshops receive a lot of services per day and most of them don't have any solution to organize the data of clients services and order.
 Thinking about that, i made this API to solve this issue and promote more confortable work.

+You can make and manage your work orders, clients, products in your storage and reserve any product in any work order and the application will grant order and data integrity.

 # Technologies

 <div style="display: inline-block;"><br>